Wearing History, Family Crest & Coats of Arms

 The surname Wearing was first found in Devon at Waringstown where the family are descended from John Waring who later settled in Ireland temp.
 James I. It was there he founded another Waringstown, a village in County Armagh.
 Waring's son, Samuel, brought Flemish weavers to the village, built Huguenot style cottages for them, some of which survive today.
 The patriarch of the family was Miles Sire de Guerin, who came to England with William the Conqueror in 1066.
 He was originally a vassal of the Odo, the Bishop of Bayeaux.

-Important Dates for the Wearing family
+Early History of the Wearing family

 This web page shows only a small excerpt of our Wearing research.
 Another 66 words (5 lines of text) covering the years 1614, 1658, 1638, 1687, 1660, 1681, 1685, 1687, 1610, 1679, 1671, 1678, 1679, 1679, 1600, 1683 and are included under the topic Early Wearing History in all our PDF Extended History products and printed products wherever possible.